WojtekPilich/qa-api/README.md

 ## Tests

-Routes and application flow is tested by Codeception framework.
+Routes and application flow was tested by Codeception framework.

 #### Api tests:
 - **GetQuestionsCest** - tests different route response codes for `/questions`,